Lockpickers-United/Belt-Ranking-System/karatebelts.md

 1. Demonstrate your ability to gut locks and get them back together again
 2. Demonstrated history of helping new pickers
 3. Have built a ["Challenge Lock"](#wiki_challenge_lock_requirements) and shared it with a fellow picker
-4. SPP (single pin pick) two different locks on this list or similar:
+4. SPP (single pin pick) and gut two different locks on this list or similar:

 * Abus Bravus 4000
 * Assa Abloy Nemef Nf 4 (dimple lock)